Crypto-De-Meta/Blockchain-Crypto-De-Meta/README.md

 Start by completing the following steps:

   1. Follow the [installation instructions](#installation)
-  2. Start the server: `$ blockchain-wallet-service start --port 3000`
+  2. Start the server: `$ CDM-blockchain-wallet-service start --port 3000`
   3. Reference the [documentation](#api-documentation) and start interacting with your wallet programmatically!

 Note that `blockchain-wallet-service` is designed to be run locally on the same machine as your application and therefore will only accept connections from `localhost`.
 If you modify this service to accept external connections, be sure to add the appropriate firewall rules to prevent unauthorized use.